pamellies/lambda-calculus-and-categories/README.md

 Lesson 5: the free cartesian category

-Lesson 6: introduction to the lambda-calculus
+Lesson 6: introduction to the lambda-calculus, the free cartesian closed category

 Lesson 7: adjunctions in 2-categories, monads, comonads